jstack-be/.github/guides/jstack-be-scoped-package-usage.md

 ## 2. Making the PAT value available in your environment

-If you set an environment variable with the value of your token, you facilitate sharing `.npmrc` files among the team an among projects (see a further step in this guide).
+If you set an environment variable with the value of your token, you facilitate sharing `.npmrc` files among the team and among projects (see a further step in this guide).
 The recommended name for this variable is `GH_PKGS_ACCESS_TOKEN`.
 The way you set a global and permanent environment variables depends on your shell of choice.